marcelharing/osm-bike-analysis/README.md

 ``conda env create -f environment_local.yml``

 The environment can then be used with JupyterLab or other editors like VS Code.
-For more detailed information, please refer to the documentation in the [Wiki](https://github.com/marcelharing/osm-bike-analysis/wiki).